vsoch/vsoch.github.io/_posts/2022/2022-12-24-reflections.md

 to feel fast and strong again, and then disaster struck again -- I tripped on an apple on the road in the dark.
 My ankle not only took all of my body weight, but it had force because I was moving, and it twisted in ways I didn't think were possible.
 I'm a very bendy person, so normally I could twist my ankle and it would just be fine, but this time I was in such immense pain that I cried out, was a bit in a shock and didn't move from where I fell, and cars were stopping to ask if I was OK.
-I was more afraid of COVID exposure from other unmasked people than an injury so I would thank them and assure them I would be OK.
+I was more afraid of COVID exposure from unmasked people than an injury so I would thank them and assure them I would be OK.
 Ultimately I needed my apartment mate to carry me home, and I remember just sitting on the kitchen floor with ice and crying, this time because of the sadness realizing the injury was fairly bad.
 But I knew I didn't shatter anything or possibly